PROGRAM

 • You have two minutes to introduce the topic of your poster.

 • You are responsible for printing, setting up, and taking down your poster.
 Organizers do NOT provide a printer; please print your own poster in advance and bring it with you.
-Place the poster on the panel labeled with your number (P**) during the lunch break (11:30-13:00), and remove it before you leave.
+Place the poster on the panel labeled with your submission ID before the spotlight session (14:00-14:10), and remove it before you leave.

 • Posters will be displayed on poster display boards that are distributed in the foyer.